moalimirinfinity/SPIRO_MASTER/README.md

 # Spirograph Animation Master

 A hypnotic Spirograph pattern generator built with pure JavaScript and HTML5 Canvas.
-This project creates intricate, beautiful patterns inspired by the classic toy, featuring real-time animation, interactive controls, visual customization, and export functionality.

 ---